 No submerged archaeological resources have been recorded within the APE for dredging.
+Although the wrecks of the USS Cumberland and CSS Florida are within the Federal Navigation Channel, they are beyond the Newport News coal piers, the upriver extent of the proposed deepening, and no dredging is planned for this area.
+The unidentified steel hulled vessel wreck (44NN0335) is in the Federal Navigation Channel off the Newport News coal piers, however at 65 feet it lies in waters much deeper than the proposed project and no dredging would be necessary in this area.
+Therefore, all three of these sites are not within the APE.
 Archaeological sites may exist within unsurveyed parts of the APE.
 Surveys will be conducted for these areas during the Preconstruction Engineering and Design stage after the appropriation of funds for this project.
-A Programmatic Agreement with the State Historic Preservation Office has been concluded which allows the surveys to be deferred with a Finding of No Significant Impact (FONSI).
+A Programmatic Agreement with the State Historic Preservation Office has been concluded which allows the surveys to be deferred with a Finding of No Significant Impact

+(FONSI).
 The agreement also sets forth procedures for mitigating adverse effects to historic properties if any are identified.
 Consequently, the impact intensity of the direct effects of construction on submerged archaeological resources are unknown at this time.
 Avoidance and minimization of effects would be attempted, and mitigation of adverse effects implemented for any NRHP eligible sites that may be identified in the APE.